Working Visitors and WWOOFers

 We take volunteers to help us with our work, in exchange for food and stay.

-It's best if you arrive on Saturday or Sunday, so that the working week is Monday to Friday.
+It's best if you arrive on a Saturday or Sunday, so that the working week is Monday to Friday.

 You will have days off and free time for exploring and relaxing - usually two days off for each five days worked.